-Despite Delft being only 20 minutes away from the Hague, the tram journey yields some unexpected, but enjoyable, scenery.
+Despite being only 20 minutes away from the Hague, the tram journey to Delft yields some unexpected, but enjoyable, scenery.
 Once the tram crosses over the Zuidvliet canal, everything is suddenly greener, more spacious and tranquil as the tram ditches the road and hugs the canal to Delft Train Station, where I disembark.

-My first impression of Delft is of a laid back unhurried town, criss crossed by many canals, forded by pretty little bridges.
+My first impression of Delft is of a laid back town, criss crossed by many canals, forded by pretty little bridges.
 The fairly recent decision to run the trains underground into the modern train station has contributed greatly to its general sense of serenity.
 The town itself hardly has any traffic either.

 My story of Delft starts in 1246.
 Delft is the 40th village in the Netherlands to be granted City status.
-With this new found position, it transforms from a rural village to a flourishing town.
+With this new-found position, it transforms from a rural village to a flourishing town.
 By the 15th century, it has defensive walls, eight gates and a surrounding moat.
 Today Oostport (Eastern Gate) is the solitary gate standing from those days.
 It has been painted and sketched much in its lifetime.

 Nieuwe Kerk’s tower is completed in 1496.
 At 376 steps, it’s the second tallest in the Netherlands, which I climb for some great views of Delft.
 An obvious lightning magnet, it’s suspected of causing the devastating 1536 fire.
 As shown by this map, the fire destroys much of Delft, including the church.

 In 1566 iconoclasm (what is it?) erupts in Flanders.
 It’s the climax of the Protestant Reformation which started in 1517.
-This Beeldenstorm, as the Dutch refer to it, leaves a trail of destruction in the summer of 1566.
+This Beeldenstorm, as the Dutch call it, leaves a trail of destruction in the summer of 1566.
 All bar one Catholic sculpture in the Nieuwe Kerk are destroyed.
 This explains why churches in the Netherlands have very plain interiors today.